 - Place children for adoption.

-Each year, Children’s Aid in Ontario responds to more than 165,500 calls from concerned members of the community about the possible abuse and neglect of children and youth.
+171,118 referrals about possible abuse and neglect of children and youth were received by Children’s Aid last year.
 Children’s Aid has the exclusive statutory mandate to provide child protection services in Ontario.

 There are 46 Children's Aid Societies that provide services to diverse groups across Ontario, including Francophone and Aboriginal communities.
 Each community has unique needs that are met by our well-trained and highly skilled team of child welfare experts.